 Although a self-described recluse, Annie has exhibited throughout the Southwestern United States at art shows, comic conventions, and book festivals.
 In between these public sightings, she is rumored to live with her husband and a clowder of cats in the suburbs of Phoenix, Arizona.

 "My painting process is similar to an excavation.
-I'll see a little bit of potential in something, maybe even just a single word, and then due to simple curiosity I'll start digging around it.
-Through experimentation, reference, research, and iteration I somehow manage to take my initial scribbles and finagle out of them a completed scene from an as yet unknown story, one that the viewers have to finish telling through the murky biases of their own minds.
-My artistic intent is always humor or beauty, usually both, and with a touch of darkness thrown in to keep it interesting."
+I'll see a little bit of potential in something, maybe even just a single word, and then with curiosity in hand I'll start digging around it.
+Through experimentation, research, and many iterations I take my initial scribbles and sculpt them with light and volume.
+While there is plenty of symbolism, this isn't surrealism.
+The beautiful and sometimes dark humor that comes through is my interpretation of reality."